Human Trafficking - Full Report

 • Trafficked people may be cut from their faith communities and otherwise hindered from practising their faith.
 This observation is not based on existing research, but it’s a deduction based on:

-2. Trafficked people are often purposefully isolated from society to some degree in the target location.
+2. Trafficked people are often purposefully isolated from society to some degree

 3. The basic freedoms of trafficked persons are often limited by their traffickers